 City of Richmond

 Grants to Richmond, British Columbia nonprofit societies for programs in the areas of health, social development, safety, parks, recreation, and community events which will enhance the quality of life in the local community.
-Funds are available to augment existing program services, provide new and innovative services, encourage volunteerism, and promote partnerships and cost sharing among the City and other funders.
+Funds are intended to improve community capacity to benefit Richmond residents by assisting non-profit community organizations to deliver programs and services.

 Grants may be used for the following purposes: